 - Can you alter the information that you've updated afterwards in PowerPoint?
 Because if your output comes into PowerPoint as a static image, you can't tweak it in PowerPoint.
 You'll need to go back to your original program to make modifications.
 If the data comes in as free text or spreadsheet data, you have more flexibility.
 You can make modifications without recourse to the external program.

 The elements of PowerPoint that can be updated

 From a technical perspective, a PowerPoint slide is not just a uniform whole, but rather a composition of different elements.
 External software needs to generate an element first in PowerPoint, before it can update it later.
 Why?
 When external software generates an element (text field, chart, table) it installs a hidden ID tag.
-The software then uses these ID tags as a reference when it’s time to update.
+The software then uses these ID tags, known as GUID, as a reference when it's time to update.

 Each of these elements vary in their ability to be automatically updated.
 Here we look at the three elements of PowerPoint that allow automatic updating.

 When you click on a chart within PowerPoint, you have the option to Edit Data.
 There is a hidden spreadsheet that sits behind the chart.
 PowerPoint gathers the data from this unseen spreadsheet and uses it to generate the chart on the slide.